jammind/BLSpeechRecognition/README.md

 Warning: You need to add "Speech Recognition Usage Description" in plist first
 ***

-This plugin will return the result of speech recognition, and the volume of speech at same time
+This plugin will return the result of speech recognition
 ***
 You can use "cordova plugin add https://github.com/Antonyzhu/BLSpeechRecognition" to install